Damienkatz/thread_pool_hybrid/README.md

     mysql> UNINSTALL PLUGIN THREAD_POOL_HYBRID;

 However it will uninstall the library and then ***crash the server!*** This is because uninstalling this way removes the thread_pool_hybrid code from the running server, but that same code is currently serving the client request.
-So it crashes, haviong the code it is in the middle of running, go away.
+So it crashes, having the code it is in the middle of running, *disappear*.

 Or you can install by adding this to a config file (often in `/etc/my.cnf`):